 - 4.1.
 The Regulations specify that in preparing its CTRS, a council must consult with any person it considers are likely to have an interest.
 Consequently, this requirement is met by incorporating a number of questions on the discretionary areas in the local CTRS, within the Council's general budget consultation process (which includes council tax levels and service priorities to inform the annual budget setting process). - 4.2.
-Phase 1 of the annual budget consultation process for the 2020/21 financial year ran from 21st November 2019 to 16th December 2019 and was conducted using an online survey, alongside road-show events and wider opportunities for key stakeholders to have an input into the budget setting process. - 4.3.
+Phase 1 of the annual budget consultation process for the 2021/22 financial year ran from 26th October to 7th December 2020 and was conducted using a 'digital by default' approach supplemented by alternative means of engagement for those having reduced or no access to the Internet and for those who prefer to engage through more traditional methods. - 4.3.
 The overall response from the consultation process on the three discretionary areas available to the Council and which it could apply to its CTRS was as follows: -